 Joe and Elisabeth Doerig have owned and operated Nechako Lodge as a family business for more than 30 years.
 They provide clean, comfortable facilities and quality services in an environmentally sustainable manner.

-Nechako Lodge and Aviation is located near Kenney Dam, on the shore of Knewstubb Lake, which is part of the Nechako Reservoir.
+Nechako Lodge is located near Kenney Dam, on the shore of Knewstubb Lake, which is part of the Nechako Reservoir.
 Easily accessible by a public gravel road, yet far away from “civilisation”, guests can truly experience wilderness recreation.

 Tatuk Lake Wilderness Resort

 Lance and Ken had a dream to own a hunting/fishing resort; and their wives; who are sisters; were on board with the idea.
 This is how the current owners came to own Tatuk Lake.

 This seasonal business is located approx. 1 hour south of Vanderhoof in Finger/Tatuk Provincial Park.
 The resort offers 7 modern cabins, with one being wheelchair friendly, complimenting the accessible dock area and lift.
 In addition, there are 10 campsites with a large grassy area, overlooking the creek where grizzly bears can be spotted in the fall: fishing for spawning kokanee.
 Wonderfully serene and with great fishing; this is the perfect location for families to get-away, undisturbed, from the outside world.

 Katharina and Theodor Temperli are your welcoming and friendly hosts, originally from Switzerland.

 Tetachuck Wildnerness Lodge offers accommodations, with full board service.
 All cabins have a direct view over Tetachuck Lake, and have ensuite showers and flush toilets.